Opening the Green Door

 Dreams indeed!
 Thus this exact same green door has remained with me as a relic, an opening into the greater mysteries of life, and especially my life as an artist.
 The miracle of creativity emerges each time I am in its presence, rediscovering the free flow of time, palpable, present, available.
 When I am about to begin a new series of jewelry designs, I return to the memory of that impenetrable stone wall, gathering the courage to cross the threshold into my inner creative mind.
 And each time I am slightly afraid, afraid that nothing will come to me, that I will have lost the ability to pierce the stone wall of my intellectual mind, to reveal the beauty, creativity and inspiration that is always present in the gemstones, when I can remove my own veil of forgetfulness.
 It is then that the resonance I discovered during childhood play begins to reverberate.
 There are many pathways to creativity, as many as those of us who seek, each in our own way.
 Mine is found in the natural world, as will be countless others who visit the new Outdoor Gardens at Fernbank Natural History Museum.
 Once upon a time I had been able to open the green door, only a crack, but enough to reveal the pure wonder of not knowing.
 That discovery infused me with absolute electric ecstasy.
 As Leonard Cohen sings, “there is a crack in everything and that is how the light gets in.”

 My desire is that others will see the wall and wonder where that little opening that once housed a small green door leads?
-“Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you.
-Matthew 7:7.”

 By Lainey Papageorge 2016